mmguero-dev/lru_redux/README.md

 ### version 1.0.0 - 26-Mar-2015

-- Ruby Support: Ruby 1.9+ is now required by LruRedux.
-If you need to use LruRedux in Ruby 1.8, please specify gem version 0.8.4 in your Gemfile.  v0.8.4 is the last 1.8 compatible release and included a number of fixes and performance improvements for the Ruby 1.8 implementation. @Seberius
+- Ruby Support: Ruby 1.9+ is now required by LruReredux.
+If you need to use LruReredux in Ruby 1.8, please specify gem version 0.8.4 in your Gemfile.  v0.8.4 is the last 1.8 compatible release and included a number of fixes and performance improvements for the Ruby 1.8 implementation. @Seberius
 - Perf: improve performance in Ruby 2.1+ on the MRI @Seberius

 ### version 0.8.4 - 20-Feb-2015